National Institutes of Health

 People with phobias try to avoid what they are afraid of.
 If they cannot, they may experience

 Phobias usually start in children or teens, and continue into adulthood.
-The causes of specific phobias are known, but they sometimes run in families.
+The causes of specific phobias are not known, but they sometimes run in families.

 Treatment helps most people with phobias.
 Options include medicines, therapy or both.